 Currently there are fourteen (14) Service Plazas in operation on the Turnpike.
 See Table 2.8.2 for a list of the Service Plazas.
+The Service Plazas were found to be in generally good condition.

 As of 2013, all the original service plaza facilities dating to the early 1950's have been demolished and/or replaced.
 The new service plazas are designed to accommodate the Turnpike travelers and professional drivers with amenities including a food court arrangement with a sit-down restaurant and multiple fast food vendors, electronic travel and weather information centers, and retail outlets.
 Special trucker areas have been incorporated including a lounge, laundry and shower facilities.